marekkalnik/blog/content/blog/i-cheated-on-my-goodreads-goal.md

 ---
 title: "I cheated on my yearly Goodreads goal"
 date: 2022-02-06
-description: Some not so bad things coming from being focused on a goal...
-And trying to be smart about it.
+description: "Some not so bad things coming from being focused on a goal...
+And trying to be smart about it."
 ---

 End of November it became clear to me - I wasn't going to do it.